Have you ever had a Whole of Life policy with Royal Life?

 - Royal Life did not tell the customer that they had to have a 10 year review face to face by the advisor.

-- Customers were not told by Royal Life that if the savings element of the Life Cover is under-performing then they either have to increase their premiums or reduce their Life Cover.
+- Customers were not advised by Royal Life that if the savings element of the Life Cover is under-performing then they either have to increase their premiums or reduce their Life Cover.

 - Royal Life failed to inform the customer that a Savings element attached to Life Cover may not have been the best option for them.